MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-4-TypeModel.md

 newtype Polar = (Double, Double);
 ```

-Even though both `Complex` and `Polar` both derive from `(Double, Double)`, the two types are wholly incompatable in Q#, minimizing the risk of accidently calling a complex math function with polar coordinates and vice versa.
+Even though both `Complex` and `Polar` both derive from `(Double, Double)`, the two types are wholly incompatible in Q#, minimizing the risk of accidently calling a complex math function with polar coordinates and vice versa.
 In this way, user-defined types can play a similar role to `struct` types in C and other such languages.